 Tips for Success

-Taking courses online requires all the skills necessary to be successful in traditional college courses, plus the self-motivation and discipline to be an independent learner.
+Taking classes online requires all the skills necessary to be successful in traditional college classes, plus the self-motivation and discipline to be an independent learner.

 Research shows that successful online students are good readers, good organizers and have good time management skills.